wortelus/xplane-streamdeck/README.md

 - download the latest stable release under the **Releases** section
 - or clone by git on your machine by `git clone https://github.com/wortelus/xplane-streamdeck.git`
 - or download source code by **Download ZIP** and extract the files
-3. *(Optional step)* - **Add your custom font in the fonts directory**
-- current one set is OFL font **IBMPlexMono**
-- the name the script will try to open is written in **config.yaml**
-- Custom labels and displays have their own definitions in plane configurations
-- The script searches first the `fonts/` directory of the program, then `C:/Windows/Fonts`
-- **MS33558** optional (B737 alike)
-- You can download it from the internet, this repository doesn't redistribute it.
-4. **Install the dependencies / requirements by**
+3. **Install the dependencies / requirements by**

-`.../xplane-streamdeck> python -m pip install -r requirements.txt`
+`python -m pip install -r requirements.txt`

 using cmd or PowerShell

-5. **Install LibUSB HIDAPI**
+4. **Install LibUSB HIDAPI**

 - The *streamdeck* package requires LibUSB HIDAPI, install it by following this [guide](https://python-elgato-streamdeck.readthedocs.io/en/stable/pages/backend_libusb_hidapi.html) from the official documentation source

-6. **Update `config.yaml` for your preferences**
-- There are two `config.yaml` files - one near the start.py *(global)*
-and the other one in the plane's preset directory *(local)*
-- Mainly update the **serial number** of your Stream Deck in the `secret.yaml`
-- Execute the `find_serial.py` script to find the serial number out
-- Check the font, IP addresses / ports and X-Plane's UDP server status in case of a problem
-- The IP addresses / ports (sockets) should work in default settings if you are not running multiple UDP communications at the same time
-7. **Add the streamdeck handlers to `X-Plane 11\Resources\plugins\FlyWithLua\Scripts`**
+5. **Add the streamdeck handlers to `X-Plane 11\Resources\plugins\FlyWithLua\Scripts`**
 - Ensure you have **FlyWithLua** installed
 - Copy the streamdeck_handler_*[plane code]*.lua files from the `misc/` directory into the `FlyWithLua\Scripts`

 ## Usage
 Instructions for **Windows**

+### Win64 Executable
+- Download the latest release from the **Releases** section
+- Extract the files
+- Run the `xplane-streamdeck.exe` file
+- The program will automatically detect the Stream Deck and start the communication with X-Plane
+- For easier access, you can create a shortcut to the executable and place it on your desktop

+### CLI Usage
 Choose desired plane type configuration in `config.yaml` by setting the `active-preset` parameter

 **Execute the script by running the `start.py` with Python 3 by:**

-running `.../xplane-streamdeck> python .\start.py` under the *xplane-streamdeck* directory, while having the Stream Deck plugged in already
+running `python .\start.py` under the *xplane-streamdeck* directory, while having the Stream Deck plugged in already

 Run the script anytime after the aircraft loads in the simulator, the script can be restarted anytime without harm.

+### Configuration
+If you use multiple Stream Decks, you can specify the device by setting the serial number in the `secret.yaml` file.
+If you use only one Stream Deck, the script will automatically detect it.

 The program supports image caching, which saves several seconds of image preloading during launch
 - To enable it, set `caching-enabled` field to *True* in local `config.yaml`, for example in `172SP/config.yaml`